AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md

 -   The instance families are not equipped with local disks.

-    Instance families equipped with local disks do not support No Fees for Stopped Instances \(VPC-Connected\).
-These instance families include d1, d1ne, i1, i2, i2g, and gn5.
+    Instance families equipped with local disks do not support No Fees for Stopped Instances \(VPC-Connected\), such as big data instance families and instance families with local SSDs.
 For more information, see the Local storage \(GiB\) column in [Instance families](/intl.en-US/Instance/Instance families.md).

+-   The instance families are not equipped with persistent memory.

+    Instance families equipped with persistent memory do not support No Fees for Stopped Instances \(VPC-Connected\), such as re6p and re6p-redis.
+For more information, see the Persistent memory \(GiB\) column in [Instance families](/intl.en-US/Instance/Instance families.md).

 By default, the No Fees for Stopped Instances \(VPC-Connected\) feature is disabled.
-For more information, see the [Enable the No Fees for Stopped Instances \(VPC-Connected\) feature](#default) section.
+For information about how to enable this feature, see the [Enable the No Fees for Stopped Instances \(VPC-Connected\) feature](#default)section.

 ## Applicable resources